swoolee/AI-based-recommender-system/README.md

 <h3>1.
 Data preprocessing.</h3>
 <p>- It is an unstructured dataset(name), which is not organized in the model.</p>
-<p>- Natural Language Processing is the application that drives the meaning from text inputs.</p>
+<p>- Natural Language Processing is the application that helps to find trains from the text.</p>

 - Stemming
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*The processing of reducing infected(or derived) words to their word root(Have, has, having --> hav).</p>